Shorter Commutes, Better Parking and Less Stress with SBN

 Of course, SBN also offers cheap airfare from our growing list of airlines.
 Allegiant, one of our largest airline partners, offers great nonstops destinations and affordable fares to vacation destinations, like Las Vegas, Orlando, Tampa, and more.

 We also offer daily flights from American Airlines, Delta and United.
 No matter where you want to go, SBN can connect you there with 12 nonstop destinations and connections worldwide.

-Check out the list of our airlines and nonstop flights by clicking here.
+Check out the list of our airlines and nonstop flights.

 Save Money, Fly Local

 Flying local gets a bad rap for being more expensive than larger airports.
 But when you step back and see the bigger picture, taking into account the price of mileage, parking, and commute time, electing to use smaller, local airports may be a better investment overall.

 Flying local is a vote for smaller airports, like SBN, to continue to grow, offering more routes and more flights.
 And more flights means more seats, which means more options at cheaper fares.
 So when you fly SBN, you’re encouraging a bright future for the airport — and your wallet.